shader_buffers 1.1.0 shader_buffers: ^1.1.0 copied to clipboard

 Please, take a look at the shader_presets package which implements some ready-to-use shaders, like transitions and effects (from gl-transitions and ShaderToy).

-Tested on Android Linux and web, on other desktops, it should work.
-Cannot test on Mac and iOS.
+Tested on Android, Linux and web, it should work on other desktops.
+Seems that impeller engine is not yet ready, on iOS it should work with impeller disabled.
 Shader examples are from ShaderToy.com and have been slightly modified.
 Credits links are in the main shaders sources.

 Note